yuetsin/electsys-utility/README.md

-# course-sync
+# Sjtu Schedule Sync Utility

-Sync your SJTU course schedule with your system calendar on iOS &amp; macOS.
+Sync your SJTU course schedule with your iCloud calendar on iOS &amp; macOS.